Ferries from 3325 routes and 764 ports worldwide

 We were very impressed with the friendly service on the boat.
 Atlas Kompass we’re very informative about Venice and also offered some small tours once we arrived.
 Seats were comfortable and a coffee bar was also availableRead More Read Less

 The Rovinj Venice ferry route connects Croatia with Italy and is currently operated by 2 ferry companies.
-The Venezia Lines service runs up to 6 times per week with a sailing duration of around 3 hours 45 minutes while the Atlas Kompas service runs up to 1 times per week with a duration from 3 hr.
+The Venezia Lines service runs up to 7 times per week with a sailing duration of around 3 hours 45 minutes while the Kompas service runs up to 1 times per week with a duration from 2 hours 45 minutes.

 The Croatian city of Rovinj lies on the Adriatic Sea coast, on the western coast of the Istrian Peninsular.
 The city is a thriving fishing port and is also a popular tourist destination.
 The city's Old Town, which used to be an island secured by medieval walls, has seven gates, of which three still remain today.
 Artefacts have been found that date back to the Bronze Age although the city didn't really begin to grow until the 3rd century.
 The city is characterised by narrow houses, narrow streets and a small square which is a reflection of the limited space available in the city on which to build.
 Interesting attractions in the city's Old Town include the striking Church of St Euphemia and the Balbi Arch, which both have more than a hint of Venice about them.